 Patients may appoint registered agents to pick up or receive delivery of medical cannabis on their behalf when they are physically unable to do so themselves.

-Certifications should be kept with the medical cannabis products.
+Certifications should be kept with the medical cannabis products in accordance with Virginia drug laws.
 If driving, medical cannabis products must be kept in sealed containers out of reach to drivers or passengers in motor vehicles.

 Registered medical cannabis patients cannot drive motor vehicles while impaired or face prosecution under the state’s “drugged driving” law.
 Each dispensed dose (or single unit of medical cannabis) must contain a minimum of 5 milligrams of CBD or 5 milligrams of THCA and up to 10 milligrams of THC.
 The law does not specify a limit on the number of doses comprising a patient’s dosage.

 Until the pharmaceutical processors become operational, registered patients may have to go out of state to obtain medical cannabis products and bring them home, incurring legal risks.
 While they might face prosecution outside of Virginia, within the state the “affirmative defense” still applies if they are arrested in the commonwealth, as long as the cannabis products fall within state guidelines.

 Possession of any cannabis products other than a 90-day supply of allowable medical cannabis products by anyone other than a registered patient is illegal.
 Possession of more than one-half ounce, or 14.2 grams, of cannabis remains a felony.
 Possession of one-half ounce or less, or 14.2 grams, is considered a misdemeanor punishable by a fine and up to 30 days in jail.